How will our property be divided?

 How much does a divorce cost?

 The cost of a divorce differs based on the complexity of the issues involved.
-Unfortunately there are some that can be expensive but there are many ways to keep the costs of a divorce down to a minimum.
-Ask your lawyer about collaborative law, mediation, settlement conferences and other alternative dispute resolution methods.
+Unfortunately, there are some that can be expensive, but there are many ways to keep the costs of a divorce down to a minimum.
+Ask your lawyer about collaborative law, mediation and other options to keep costs down.

 My spouse has been physically abusive to me and I am afraid of what they will do if I file for divorce?